COUNTERMARK SUBSCRIPTION AGREEMENT

 (b) if the Customer wishes to amend the Group of Users, it shall do so through the Services which shall, on request by an Issuer, disable any password provided for a particular permitted User.

 3.4 Countermark Codes are generated randomly and it is possible, if unlikely, that any particular string of digits may appear to the Customer (or an Issuer or User) as inappropriate or offensive.
 The Customer accepts that it is the Customer’s sole responsibility to ensure that its Issuers visually inspect each Countermark Code before accepting it and applying it to a Document.
 If, for any reason, the Countermark Code appears inappropriate to an Issuer, the Issuer should request the Services to generate an alternative.
 Wessex Technology accepts no responsibility whatsoever for any Countermark Code being, or being viewed as being, inappropriate or offensive by reason of the particular string of characters comprised in the Countermark Code.
+The Customer can submit the Countermark in question to Wessex and we will endeavour to add the offensive term to an exclusion list that is maintained by Wessex Technology to avoid the reoccurrence.

 4. Customer data